Likewise, if your alcohol consumption has escalated as you battle to ease your mental health concerns, you may find this guide useful.

 If you find yourself suffering from anxiety, depression or post-traumatic stress disorder alongside battling with alcohol addictions, we can offer you a dual diagnosis and provide appropriate treatment.

-Taking advantage of our dual diagnosis will often see us treating alcohol addiction with detoxification treatment alongside implementing non-traditional therapies to support mental health conditions.
 In doing so, we can remove harmful toxins from your body and increase brain function to reduce the severity of anxiety, depression and post-traumatic stress disorder symptoms.

 If upon reading our Coronavirus Alcohol & Mental Health Guide, you believe you would benefit from seeking our support, contact us todayBack to all posts